rtaylor034/axbind_2/README.md

 # AxBind

-> Configuration management for the indecicive.
+> Dotfile management for the indecicive.

 ## Description

-At it's core, AxBind is simply a text-replacement program.
+AxBind is text-replacement program specialized for aiding the user in setting universal key-bindings (among other things) across dotfiles.